 What Is Page Speed or Site Speed?

-Site speed is one of the big things in SEO right now, even more so with Google rolling out the Core Web Vitals metrics which has made speed metrics more visible in Google Search Console.
+Site speed is one of the big things in SEO right now, even more so with Google rolling out the Core Web Vitals metrics which has made speed metrics more visible in Google Search engines Console.

 This video outlines everything you need to know about Core Web Vitals: